 I'll have some more imagery up in expedition logs from each day from the 9th through the 12th sometime in the future.

 As for the long-range outlook for Plains observing, things are going to be very quiet in terms of high-probability tornado setups as a strong central US ridge establishes itself.
 Right now, both the GFS and Euro models show nothing of interest to me for as far out as they go (about two weeks).
 There will be the ever-present marginal parameter days and possible high-instability/low-shear/outflow boundary days, where a surprise tornado or two may reward someone willing/able to go out in the face of slim chances.
-But again, low-risk storm observation days cost just as much as high risk days in travel expenses - so given a limited season travel budget, I have to reserve my trips for the higher probability events.
+But again, low-risk storm photography days cost just as much as high risk days in travel expenses - so given a limited season travel budget, I have to reserve my trips for the higher probability events.
 Some of the northwest flow patterns shown by the GFS actually favor chances for nice local observing opportunities here in the Midwest while the Plains is in "down mode".

 |2010 Storm Expeditions - Probabilities as of May 13|